 Time to fill your DIY Paper Squishy.
 We used an old pillow stuffing.
 But toy stuffing works too .. and it also works with shredded plastic bags.

-Fill – but not TOO tightly.. else it won’t squish as much.
+Fill – the trick is to not to fill it TOO tightly.. else it won’t squish as much.

 Tape up the top of your emoji.